dotnet/docs/api/index.md

 <tr>
    <td><a href="http://dotnet.github.io/api/System.Diagnostics.Tracing.html">System.Diagnostics.Tracing</a></td>
    <td>
-   Provides types and members that enable you to create strongly-typed events to be captured by event tracing for Windows (ETW).
+   Provides types and members that enable you to create strongly-typed events to be captured by Event Tracing for Windows (ETW).
    </td>
 </tr>
 <tr>